amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-fetch-secrets-from-aws-secrets-manager.md

 So let’s write an Integration test that will start the application by pulling secrets from Localstack using Testcontainers and then store and retrieve data from our database.
 We will also start the database using Testcontainers.

-Let’s look at the test setup we need to do.
+Let’s look at the test setup we need.

 ```java
 @SpringBootTest